The Passport Index is the original interactive passport ranking tool in the world.

-It is the only real time global ranking of the world’s passports, updated as frequently as new visa waivers and changes are announced.
+Invented and empowered by Arton Capital, it is the only real-time global ranking of the world’s passports, updated as frequently as new visa waivers and changes are implemented.

 Visitors can dive in the fascinating world of passports, explore their designs, sort them by country, region and even by color.
-For the first time ever, visitors can compare passports side by side and even explore which additional passports can improve their Global Mobility Score.
+For the first time ever, visitors can compare passports side by side and even explore how they can improve their Personal Mobility Score by adding additional passports.

 The Passport Index also features PASSE/PORT, the comprehensive blog curating passport-related news, and views on global mobility, security, technology, branding, and visa policies from around the world.